All Stanford websites and applications must abide by these standards and policies.

 The Stanford Identity Bar should be placed at the top of all official university websites.
 It is is a 30px tall bar designed to provide consistent and clear Stanford branding as well as an intuitive experience while navigating through the constellation of Stanford websites.
 The Stanford signature in the bar should always link back to the university homepage.

-The default color for the Identity Bar is Cardinal red, and there are four alternate color options (digital red, black, white and translucent) for situations where a different color is preferable.
+The default color for the Identity Bar is Cardinal red, and there are three alternate color options (digital red, white, and black) for situations where a different color is preferable.

 No content of any kind should appear above this bar (except skip navigation links for accessibility).
 No other links or text should be placed inside the Identity Bar.